boschrexroth/ctrlx-automation-sdk/doc/overview.md

 ## Introduction

-The ctrlX AUTOMATION SDK is a Software Development Kit (SDK) for the development of software applications (apps) for [ctrlX AUTOMATION](https://www.ctrlx-automation.com) devices, especially for the linux based ctrlX CORE devices.
-It enables the development of apps in various high level languages.
+The ctrlX AUTOMATION SDK is a Software Development Kit (SDK) for the development of software applications (APPS) for [ctrlX AUTOMATION](https://www.ctrlx-automation.com) devices, especially for the linux based ctrlX CORE devices.
+It enables the development of APPS in various high level languages.

 Use the following sections of this documentation to learn more about the contents of the ctrlX AUTOMATION SDK.

-* [ctrlX AUTOMATION](ctrlx_automation.md): A short introduction and overview of the SDK.
+* [ctrlX-AUTOMATION](ctrlx_automation.md): A short introduction and overview of the SDK.

 ### Setup
-How to setup a development environment using Virtual Box and Ubuntu or Windows Subsystem for Linux (WSL).
+How to setup a Linux Ubuntu development environment using a real or a virtual machine.

 * [Setup overview](setup_overview.md): How to setup a development environment.